Sharp Vision & Healthy Eyes in Mooresville - Optometric Eye Clinic

 We understand that you need clear information when it comes to your eyesight and overall eye care, so we take care to keep you fully informed regarding both your vision strength and your options.

 Our thorough exams can help detect retinal tears, signs of macular degeneration, and complications due to dry eyes or eye allergies.
 We offer tips on how to promote optimum eye health.

 We provide the help you need to ensure your vision is as clear as possible.
 Our testing procedures are extremely accurate, so that your glasses and contacts will have the best lenses for your eyes.

 Q&A | With Dr. Peggy Wike...

 A full dry eye evaluation may include a series of tests depending on initial signs and symptoms, systemic history, medication, and lifestyle.
-Most of these tests are non-invasive and are painless.
-They can range from special colored dyes placed on the eyelid to assess severity, direct visualization of the oil glands to check for meibomian gland dysfunction (MGD) or atrophy, to tear production analysis to name a few.
+Most of these tests are non-invasive and painless.
+They can include using special colored dyes placed on the eyelid to assess severity, direct visualization of the oil glands to check for Meibomian gland dysfunction (MGD) or atrophy, and tear production analysis.
 The evaluation will be tailored to narrow down the specific cause of Dry Eye Syndrome.

-Treatment for dry eye varies due to the severity and stage of the disease.
+Treatment for dry eye depends on the cause, severity, and stage of the disease.
 Artificial tears can be helpful in the early stages.
-If artificial tears are not sufficient, we progress to a prescription medication such as Restasis or Xiidra.
-Also, lid hygiene as well as omega-3 fish oil supplementation can improve symptoms.
+If over-the-counter eye drops are insufficient, we progress to a prescription medication such as Restasis or Xiidra.
+Lid hygiene as well as omega-3 fish oil supplementation can improve symptoms.
 Anti-inflammatory medications as well as punctal plugs are also available if needed for treatment.